rolandjlevy/portfolio-website-hosted-by-netlify/notes.md

 ### Ideas
 - Use project id to get languages array instead of using data-languages attribute
-- Create a data structure that holds the project image urls, languages and headers.
-Use this to populate child project nodes: li.project
 - Fix icon margins in tag buttons
 - create layout in Figma
 - integrate screen shots of react projects